tonight-halfmoon/freebsd-on-T530/README.md

 ## Next Steps

-This practical guide is the steps rackled to get a working FreeBSD with XFCE4 setup on ThinkPad T530.
+This practical guide is the applied steps to get a working FreeBSD with XFCE4 setup on ThinkPad T530.

 The next steps are organised in each folder in this repository.
 Starting by X.Server and System.conf, then X.driver.
 And finally, xfce.